Michael Clarke Duncan: Career

 His other voice roles include TV series such as Loonatics Unleashed and Operation: Z.E.R.O., Quiznos commercials, and a number of video games such as Demon Stone, SOCOM II U.S. Navy SEALs, The Suffering: Ties That Bind, Saints Row, Soldier of Fortune, and God of War II, where he provided the voice of the Titan Atlas.
 He additionally reprised his role as the Kingpin in Spider-Man: The New Animated Series.

-In addition to his film roles, Duncan guest starred in a number of television shows including an episode of The Suite Life of Zack & Cody and a first season episode of CSI: NY.
+In addition to his film roles, Duncan guest starred in a number of television shows including Coach Little in an episode of The Suite Life of Zack & Cody and a first season episode of CSI: NY.
 In 2008, he appeared as Mr. Colt in the second season premiere of Chuck, "Chuck Versus the First Date" and as a guest star on two episodes of Two and a Half Men.
-Most notably, in April 2011, he guest starred on an episode of the TV series Bones as Leo Knox which, in 2012, led to him receiving his first starring role as the same character in the spinoff series The Finder.
+Most notably, in April 2011, he guest starred on an episode of the TV series Bones as Leo Knox, which, in 2012, led to him receiving his first starring role as the same character in the spinoff series The Finder.
 The Bones Season 8 episode "The Partners in the Divorce", which aired three weeks after his death, was dedicated to him.

-During the week of May 14, 2012, Duncan appeared as a guest on the late night talk show The Late Late Show with Craig Ferguson when the show was taping for a week in Scotland.
-Duncan was one of the show's more frequent guests, appearing a total of 18 times, and, the day after Duncan's death in September, Ferguson began his show with a tribute to him.
-In January 2013, during The Late Late Shows winter break, reruns of the Scotland episodes were broadcast with a tribute to him at the beginning of each of the five episodes featuring his photo on a pink background and the text "In memory of our friend Michael Clarke Duncan."

 Personal life

-Duncan trained in Brazilian jiu-jitsu at the Gracie Academy in Torrance, California, and held a purple belt in the discipline.
+Duncan trained in Brazilian jiu-jitsu at the Gracie Academy in Torrance, California, and held a purple belt.
 At the time of his death, Duncan was dating reality television personality Omarosa Manigault.
 His family later claimed that Omarosa changed his will and testament.
 They also claimed that Omarosa manipulated Duncan in his final days, lied about their engagement, and sold his belongings without the family's knowledge.
 In 2013, Omarosa appeared in the cast of The All-Star Celebrity Apprentice and played in Duncan's honor for his favorite charity and one he had benefited from himself, the Sue Duncan Children's Center.
 In episode two of the season, Omarosa won $40,000 for the charity.